JunetaeKim/DWT-HPI/README.md

 ## Overal Descriptions
 ### Data
 Since the data used in our research cannot be disclosed due to policy constraints, simulated data may be used to train the proposed model and perform post-hoc analysis.
-Therefore, we provide code to generate simulated data in [DataGeneration.ipynb](https://github.com/JunetaeKim/DWT-HPI/blob/main/DataSimulation/DataGeneration.ipynb) in the [DataSimulation](https://github.com/JunetaeKim/DWT-HPI/tree/main/DataSimulation) folder.
+Therefore, we provide code to generate synthetic data in [DataGeneration.ipynb](https://github.com/JunetaeKim/DWT-HPI/blob/main/DataSimulation/DataGeneration.ipynb) in the [DataSimulation](https://github.com/JunetaeKim/DWT-HPI/tree/main/DataSimulation) folder.
 The generated data are stored in the [ProcessedData](https://github.com/JunetaeKim/DWT-HPI/tree/main/ProcessedData) folder.

 ### Main Study